nancyruya/LeetCode/README.md

 # LeetCodeEasy
-This folder is for me to update LeetCode easy problem solutions.
+This folder is for me to update LeetCode problem solutions.